AmrEldib/amreldib.github.io/writings/_posts/2014-05-30-SwordsmanAndThreePowerfulMen.md

 <img class="imageInCenter" src="{{ site.writingsImagesFolder }}{{ page.name }}/SwordsmanAndThreePowerfulMen.png">

 _"He rubbed his powdered hands together.
 "May I leave you with a bit of a riddle, Lord Tyrion?"
 He did not wait for an answer.
 "In a room sit three great men, a king, a priest, and a rich man with his gold.
 Between them stands a sellsword, a little man of common birth and no great mind.
 Each of the great ones bids him slay the other two.
 'Do it' says the king, 'for I am your lawful ruler.'
 'Do it' says the priest, 'for I command you in the names of the gods.'
 'Do it' says the rich man, 'and all this gold shall be yours.'
-So tell me-who lives and who dies?”
+So tell me-who lives and who dies?"
 Bowing deeply, Varys hurried from the common room on soft slippered feet."_

 . . .